Material-Specific Guide

 Sectioning

-MAX-VHS abrasive cut-off blades for tool steel and hardened steel sectioning
+Hard-bond Al₂O₃ abrasive cut-off blade for tool steel and hardened steel sectioning

-MAX-VHS abrasive cut-off blades designed for very hard and case-hardened steels.
-These blades are essential for tool steels and hardened steels.
+Hard-bond Al₂O₃ abrasive cut-off blades designed for very hard and case-hardened steels.
+This blade category is essential for tool steels and hardened steels.

 • Use a thin abrasive cut-off wheel (0.5-1.0 mm thickness)